Nature of the Organization

 Section 3.
 Membership Dues

-The annual membership costs USD 30 regardless of the date of a member’s registration.
-Changes in membership fees must be discussed and approved by the Executive Council.
 The annual membership fee will be used to fund the administrative needs and projects of SEAMSA, including but not limited to conferences, trainings, workshops, journal publication, and website management and maintenance.
+Membership fees shall be remitted to the official bank account and/or Paypal authorized by the organization.

 Section 4.
 Duties and Responsibilities of Members